Fraticelli: Angelo da Clareno and the Clareni

-It appears from the papal Bulls that the followers of Angelo established themselves in Central Italy, i.e., in the province of Rome, Umbria, and the March of Ancona, and also in Southern Italy (Campagna, Basilicata, and Naples).
-From Subiaco Angelo sent circular letters to his friars who live in hermitages or scattered in convents.
+It appears from the papal bulls that the followers of Angelo established themselves in Central Italy, i.e., in the province of Rome, Umbria, and the March of Ancona, and also in Southern Italy (Campagna, Basilicata, and Naples).
+From Subiaco, Angelo sent circular letters to his friars who live in hermitages or were scattered in convents.
 He assumed charge of the congregation dissolved by the pope, appointing provincials, ministers and custodians, and establishing new friaries.
 John XXII and his immediate successors issued numerous decrees against the Fraticelli in the March of Ancona, where the bishops and minor feudal barons defended them stubbornly and successfully in spite of papal threats.
-As he grew increasingly infirm Angelo was less able to visit the friars scattered around Rome, Ancona, Naples, and Unbria, and communicated with them by letter.
-The lack of his personnel presence contributed to a decline in discipline.
+As he grew increasingly infirm, Angelo less able to visit friars scattered around Rome, Ancona, Naples, and Umbria, and communicated with them by letter.
+The lack of his personal presence contributed to a decline in discipline.

-His adherents considered their rule as representing the Gospel, and as the Pope, they reasoned, cannot dispense from the Gospel, so he cannot dispense from, or even explain, the rule in any other than a literal sense.
-After the controversy regarding poverty broke out (1321–1328), all the Fraticelli showed a stronger opposition to the papacy.
+His adherents considered their rule as representing the Gospel, and they reasoned as the Pope cannot dispense from the Gospel, so he also cannot dispense from the rule nor or even explain it in any way other than its literal sense.
+After the controversy regarding poverty broke out (1321–1328), all the Fraticelli showed stronger opposition to the papacy.

+With the election of Benedict XII, the Fraticelli hoped for reconciliation with the Avignon papacy.
+At a consistory on 23 December 1334, Benedict XII scorned the Fraticelli, criticising their conduct, heretical tendencies, lax discipline, and outright contempt for the official Church.

-Angelo was able to move from Subiaco, heading towards the Kingdom of Naples, where the presence of Philip of Majorca and Provençal and Catalan Spirituals at the court of Queen Sancia guaranteed continuous assistance.
-Angelo died 15 July 1337, and the congregation, deprived of its leader, loosely organized to begin with, and hard pressed by the Inquisition, seems to have split into a number of groups.
+Angelo was able to move from Subiaco, heading towards the Kingdom of Naples, where the presence of Philip of Majorca and Provençal and Catalan Spirituals at the court of Queen Sancha guaranteed continuous assistance.
+Angelo died 15 July 1337, and the leaderless congregation, loosely organized to begin with and hard-pressed by the Inquisition, splintered into a number of groups.